 Weave your way through charming mountain towns located between Kyoto and Edo (as Tokyo was formerly called) along the Nakasendo Trail, established by the Tokugawa Shoguns!

-Choose from a 3- or 4-day self-guided walk, ranging from 2–6 hours per day of easy to moderate hiking, including some gentle ascents and descents along village paths and forested trails.
-Occasionally, the trail takes you alongside busy roads.
+Choose from a 3- or 4-day self-guided walk, ranging from 2 to 6 hours per day of easy to moderate hiking, including some gentle ascents and descents along village paths and forested trails.
 On shorter days, take time for independent sightseeing in the lovely old Nakasendo post towns along the way.
+(You also have the option of riding buses between towns on two of the days.)

-You’ll stay overnight in local, family-run Japanese inns (minshuku) with your fellow travelers.
-These less formal accommodations are simply furnished without en-suite facilities, but they provide excellent personalized service such as home-cooked Japanese breakfasts and dinners.
+You’ll stay overnight in local, family-run Japanese inns (minshuku) with a maximum of 12 fellow travelers.
+These less formal accommodations are simply furnished without en-suite facilities, but they provide excellent personalized service, including home-cooked Japanese breakfasts and dinners.

 Baggage forwarding (own expense) can be easily arranged with instructions provided.
 Send your main luggage ahead from your accommodation before the Nakasendo Trail to wherever you are staying after the trail, using one of the efficient and secure luggage-forwarding services.
 With a yukata (a casual kimono) supplied by each inn, you can manage with just a small pack containing your overnight essential items for your 2 or 3 nights on the trail.